Many a travel writer has described Bluff House as “The Perfect Hideaway,” where you can do as much, or as little, as you like.

 ￼With warm, crystal clear water and the third largest barrier reef in the world, the Abacos have one of the most exciting boating, scuba diving and snorkeling areas in the world.

 THE PHENOMENALLY CLEAR WATERS OF THE BAHAMAS OUT ISLANDS ARE A DIVER’S DREAM.

 Scuba divers travel the world primarily to find three things: dramatic walls, lush coral reefs and exciting animal encounters.
-The Out Islands offer all this in warm, extraordinary clear water that also provides the perfect environment for learning how to scuba dive.
-As a bonus, the Out Islands offer the fascinating lure of Blue Holes, the thrill of diving into the past on historical Shipwrecks, and ideal conditions for underwater photography and video.
+The Out Islands offer all this in warm, extraordinarily clear water that also provides the perfect environment for learning how to scuba dive.
+As a bonus, the Out Islands offer the fascinating lure of Blue Holes, the thrill of diving into the past on historical shipwrecks, and ideal conditions for underwater photography and video.
 No other scuba diving destination in the Caribbean offers the range of experiences and locations for world class diving than the Out Islands.